zebheone/GhostScroll/README.md

 * Header images:

-    * add a page/post/tag image in order to display it as post header background (from ghost 0.5.2)
+    * add a page/post/tag image in order to display it as post header background
     * change your user cover in order to display author cover on your author page

 * Google webmaster site verification code: